Laura Knight: Staithes and Laren

-In 1894, the couple visited Staithes, a fishing village on the Yorkshire coast, for a holiday and soon returned, accompanied by her sister Evangeline Agnes, to live and work there.
+In 1894, the couple visited Staithes on the Yorkshire coast, for a holiday and soon returned, accompanied by her sister Evangeline Agnes, to live and work there.
 In Staithes Laura drew the people of the fishing village and the surrounding farms, showing the hardship and poverty of their lives.
 She made studies, paintings and watercolours, often painting in muted, shadowy tones.
 Lack of money for expensive materials meant she produced few oil paintings at this time.
 Local children would sit for her, for pennies, giving her the opportunity to develop her figure painting technique.
 Less successful at this time were her landscape and thematic works.
 Although she painted on the moors, high inland from Staithes, she did not consider herself successful at resolving these studies into finished pieces.
 Later she recalled:

 Laura Johnson and Harold Knight married in 1903 and made their first trip to the Netherlands in 1904.
 They spent six weeks there that year and six months there in 1905.
 They visited the artists colony at Laren.
 The colony was a group of followers of the Hague School of artists who had been painting in remote rural communities since the 1850s.
 The Knights made a third trip to Laren in 1906 before spending that winter in Yorkshire.